so45jj45/NNproject_KU_Instance-Segmentation/README.md

 ## Projcect introduction (Instance Segmentation)

 ### Task introduction
-IMAGE segmentation is an essential component in many visual understanding systems.
+Segmentation plays a central role in a broad range of applications, including medical image analysis, autonomous vehicles, and video surveillance.
+To achieve generalized scene analysis, the ability to distinguish between instances of objects is required.
+Image segmentation is an essential component in many visual understanding systems.
 It involves partitioning images (or video frames) into multiple segments or objects.
-Segmentation plays a central role in a broad range of applications, including medical image analysis, autonomous vehicles, and video surveillance.

 ## Installation